-Samsung GT-I8800 Redwood photographed while running Tizen 2.1, Tizen Store app market demoed on videoAlex Wagner - Deputy Managing Editor, News Desk
+Samsung GT-I8800 Redwood photographed while running Tizen 2.1, Tizen Store app market demoed on videoAlex Wagner - Editorial Director of News and Content

 There may not be any consumer hardware running Tizen available quite yet, but the new platform does have many supporters that descended upon San Francisco at the tail end of last week for the second annual Tizen Developer Conference.
 And while much of what was discussed at the event was likely developer-focused, there were a couple of juicy tidbits for the rest of us to sink our teeth into.